 This exhibition investigates the human experience of Gitmo for both prisoners and guards, through their residential and leisure spaces (Gitmo at Home, Gitmo at Play series), and gift-shop souvenirs (Gitmo on Sale series).
 In the 16 years since its prisons opened, Gitmo has housed 780 "detainees."
 The vast majority have been cleared and released, returning home or transferred to third countries.
 In the Beyond Gitmo series, Cornwall collaborates with 14 former prisoners in nine countries, from Albania to Qatar, plus a former guard, to make environmental portraits replicating, in the free world, the military's "no faces" rule.
-Reviewed in Libération (France), Le Courrier (Switzerland), WOZ (Switzerland), & Sajinyesul (Korea).
+Reviews in the Guardian (U.K.), Libération (France), Le Courrier (Switzerland), WOZ (Switzerland), & Sajinyesul (Korea).